7 Beautiful Waterfalls to visit in Norway

 62° 06′ N, 07° 05′ E

-The Seven Sisters Waterfall consists of (not surprising) 7 separate streams falling down into the Geiranger Fjord.
+The Seven Sisters Waterfall is one of the most famous waterfalls in Norway.
+It consists of (not surprisingly) 7 separate streams falling down into the Geiranger Fjord.
 The waterfall is 410 meters tall in total and the highest of the seven streams has a free fall of 250 meters.
 The waterfall is most impressive from May to July when the water level is at its highest due to the melting of the snow.

 You can visit the waterfalls by taking a boat trip on the Geiranger fjord (also the regular ferry passes this waterfall).